Frequently Asked Questions

 Which classes are considered social or behavioral science courses?
 Which ones are recommended?

 Social and behavioral science classes teach us about the way people relate together and behave under varied circumstances.
-We require 2 courses from this wide ranging area of study.
+We require one course from this wide ranging area of study.
 Classes in psychology, human development, sociology, anthropology, family and culture, political science, economics, criminal justice, gender studies, etc., meet this requirement and prepare the student to work with a broad array of people.
 Courses that study how groups of people behave (women, athletes, teens for example) are included in social and behavioral sciences.
 Most universities categorize their social and behavioral science classes within the departments of psychology, sociology or human behavior.